 - 2.3.1 Clause 25E(1) of the Regulation requires that an explanatory note must accompany a planning agreement, or an agreement that revokes or amends a planning agreement that: - a.
-Summarises the objectives, nature and effect of the proposed agreement, amendment or revocation, and - Contains an assessment of the merits of the proposed agreement, amendment or revocation, including the impact (positive or negative) on the public or any relevant section of the public. - 2.3.2 Clause 25E(2) of the Regulation requires that, when preparing the explanatory note, the planning authority must consider any relevant practice note. - 2.3.3 The 2021 Practice Note provides that the explanatory note: - a. can be prepared by one of the parties but should be reviewed and agreed to by any other party to the Planning Agreement, - b. must help the broader community to simply and clearly understand what a Planning Agreement is proposing, how it delivers public benefit, and why it is acceptable and in the public interest, - c. should be easy to understand and written in plain right, - d. must sentify specific matters as listed in the practice note, - should indicate timing of delivery and should include haps, diagrams and other material to help explain what public benefits are proposed and the nature of the development. - 2.
-Soundl's explanatory note template is included under Part 9, Planning Agreement Templates and must be used by developers as the basis for the preparation of explanatory notes.
+Summarises the objectives, nature and effect of the proposed agreement, amendment or revocation, and - b.
+Contains an assessment of the merits of the proposed agreement, amendment or revocation, including the impact (positive or negative) on the public or any relevant section of the public.

+Clause 25E(3) of the Regulation requires the parties to jointly prepare the explanatory note.
+Council's explanatory note template is included under Part 9, Planning Agreement Templates and must be used by developers as the basis for the preparation of explanatory notes.